wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7.10 =

+* UI fix for WordPress 3.2
+* fix for users who are running PHP with no UTF8 support
+* file error code message fix

 = 0.9.7.9 =
 * Add option to prevent random ad from appearing on last paragraph (to prevent it overlapping bottom ad).